 Clinton, who became secretary of state in January 2009, said she contacted Powell that month to inquire about his own use of that device when he led the department.
 Powell also utilized a personal email account during that time.

 Powell responded by warning that if her use of a BlackBerry became public knowledge, those emails could become “official record[s] and subject to the law.”

 “Be very careful.
-I got around it all by not saying much and not using systems that captured the data,” Powell told her.
+I got around it all by not saying much and not using systems that captured the data,” he said.